syncfusion-content/maui-docs/MAUI/Circular-Charts/DoughnutChart.md

 ## Center View

-Any view can be added to the center of doughnut chart using the [CenterView]() property of DoughnutSeries.
+Any view can be added to the center of the doughnut chart using the [CenterView]() property of [DoughnutSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.DoughnutSeries.html).
 The binding context of the [CenterView]() will be the respective DoughnutSeries.

+### Center Hole Size

+The [CenterHoleSize]() property of [DoughnutSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.DoughnutSeries.html) is used to get the diameter value of the doughnut center hole.
+Using this [CenterHoleSize]() value, you can provide [CentreView]() for the series to avoid the view from being cropped outside the series.

 {% tabs %}